zonble/flutter_dialog/README.md

 You can easily customize your dialog flow and substitute the default engines with your own implementations.

+Since the package is built on various implementations of the engines, what platform that the engine support is depending on the implementation.
+For example, the default ASR engine uses the `speech_to_text` package, which only supports iOS, Android and Web platforms.
+If you want to support other platforms, you need to implement your own ASR engine.

 ## Usage

 The following example demonstrates how to create a dialog engine with a minimal